Playing With Bali Monkeys At The Ubud Monkey Forest Sanctuary

 Short answer — NO

-The Bali Monkey Forest gets over 1.5 million visitors per year, and many of these people, including myself, have gotten monkey bites and didn’t go for treatment.
+The Bali Monkey Forest gets over 1.5 million visitors per year, and many of these people, including myself, have gotten monkey bites and didn’t go for any kind of treatment.

 If rabies was here, you would know it by now.
 We’d be hearing horror stories on the news about that guy who died from a monkey bite on his tropical vacation.